Granblue Fantasy: Gameplay

 Granblue Fantasy plays as a role-playing video game with turn-based battles.
 The game also contains summons and a class system that alters the main character's move-set and growth.
 Characters gain levels and abilities by accruing experience; by collecting certain materials, some character may earn an extra star (which is called "FLB" or full limit break), resulting in new abilities and drastically improving their power.
 The player character, who is always a part of the party, can equip various classes to best suit the current challenge.
-Summons and weapons equipped also confer characters with bonuses on attack power, HP, and the passive skills each weapon hold.
+Summons and weapons equipped also confer characters with bonuses on attack power, HP, and the passive skills each weapon holds.
 Building up a 'grid' of weapons and summons is the core of progression in Granblue Fantasy, with a variety of grids and character line-ups required to tackle the harder challenges in the game.

 Whilst some quests are single player, there are a variety of challenges that are tackled co-operatively, called Raids, where up to 30 players work together to defeat the boss.
-In these encounters, everyone's damage collectively depletes the enemy HP, with all debuffs and enemy attacks being shared amongst the gathered players.
+In these encounters, everyone's damage collectively depletes the enemy's HP, with all debuffs and enemy attacks being shared amongst the gathered players.
 Depending on the amount of damage they contributed, victors will receive chests of different rarity, many of which drop weapons and items key to progression.

 The characters themselves are gained either via quests (the main story quests or special event quests) or by using in-game currency to roll and receive random crystal fragments, which may contain special weapons that add specific characters to the party.
-Characters, summons, and weapons are ranked (from best to worst) as SSR, SR, R, or N; each is also of type wind, water, fire, earth, light, or darkness.
-It is recommended to use a superior element in battle (for example using water against fire type opponents) as there are several benefits in doing so like increasing player team's damage output.
-There are even some levels that even penalize the player for not using the superior element.
-Voice actors provide voices for all of the characters in battle, and for much of the main and event story lines including tie-in/collaboration's characters and stories.
+Characters, summons, and weapons are ranked (from rarest to common) as SSR, SR, R, or N; each is also of type wind, water, fire, earth, light, or dark.
+It is recommended to use a superior element in battle (for example, using water against fire-type opponents) as there are several benefits in doing so, like increasing the player team's damage output.
+There are even some levels that penalize the player for not using the superior element.
+Voice actors provide voices for all of the characters in battle, and for much of the main and event story lines, including tie-ins/collaborations, characters, and stories.

 The game frequently holds a variety of special events.
-These include story events, that are detached from the main story, but feature various characters that are obtained via the gacha system; Unite and Fight, a mode which allows groups of players, called Crews, to compete for points for rare rewards; and special tie-in collaborations that feature characters and franchises from outside Granblue Fantasy, such as Jujutsu Kaisen, Attack on Titan, My Hero Academia, Demon Slayer, Hello Kitty, Doraemon, Cardcaptor Sakura, Street Fighter, Samurai Shodown, That Time I Got Reincarnated as a Slime, Negima!
-Magister Negi Magi and Hunter x Hunter.
+These include story events, that are detached from the main story, but feature various characters that are obtained via the gacha system; Unite and Fight, a mode which allows groups of players, called Crews, to compete for points for rare rewards; and special tie-in collaborations that feature characters and franchises from outside Granblue Fantasy, such as Jujutsu Kaisen, Attack on Titan, My Hero Academia, Demon Slayer, Hello Kitty, Doraemon, Cardcaptor Sakura, Love Live!, Yohane the Parhelion: Sunshine in the Mirror, Princess Connect!
+Re:Dive, Street Fighter, Samurai Shodown, That Time I Got Reincarnated as a Slime, Negima!
+Magister Negi Magi, Hunter x Hunter, Neon Genesis Evangelion, Fullmetal Alchemist, Bleach and Shaman King.